pytorch/torchtune/docs/source/basics/custom_components.rst

 Custom Components and Recipes
 =============================

-torchtune lets you launch fine-tuning jobs directly from the command-line using both library and custom datasets, models, recipes, and configs.
+torchtune lets you launch fine-tuning jobs directly from the command-line using both built-in and custom components, such as datasets, models, recipes, and configs.
 This is done with the ``tune run`` command (see :ref:`cli_label`), which can also be used from your project folder.

 Setting up your torchtune project
 ---------------------------------
-First, ensure that you have torchtune installed, see :ref:`install_label`.
-This will also install the ``tune`` command to your environment.

-You can launch with ``tune run`` from any directory.
+First, ensure that you have torchtune installed - see :ref:`install_label`.
+This will install the ``tune`` command in your environment, so you can launch ``tune run`` from any directory.
 Let's create a new project directory and ensure we can launch a built-in library recipe with a library config from that folder.

 .. code-block:: bash